faridabharmal/WVD_CAF_SolutionFactory/README.md

 ## Key Contributors
 Thanks to our contributors:
 Microsoft Team: Farida Bharmal, Manish Dhall, Dale Kirby, Jeff Mitchell
-We have leveraged help from Microsoft Partner [Fyrsoft](https://www.fyrsoft.com/) to create the Solution Factory.
+We have leveraged help from Microsoft Partner [Fyrsoft](https://www.fyrsoft.com/) to create the contents.

 ## Support for future scenarios
 The contents are provided as-is.
 We periodically update and enhance the contents.